Lendi/scrabble/readme.rst

 (Input) - A word containing 7 alphabets where repetitions are allowed.

 (Data)

 1. List containg all the alphabets and thier Scrabble values.
 #.
 List of valid words in a file called swopods.txt

 (Conditions)

-1. Size of the smallest possible string is 2
+1. Size of the smallest possible string is 2.
 #.
-The list of words are arranged in order
+The list of words are arranged in order.
 #.
 Input should be in Uppercase.

 Procedure: